rileymullins/TFlex/README.md

 - **Consensus peak construction:** Merges sample-specific peaks to produce a unified, non-redundant set of consensus peaks across the dataset.
 - **Comprehensive reporting:** Outputs per-sample and per-group statistics, final peak sets, and detailed column definitions.
 - **Robust logging:** Logs all steps and errors for traceability.
+- **Memory efficient:** Capable of running on most laptops, but will need to monitor memory usage and lower the number of workers as needed.

 ---